 Regensburg: Roman architecture and Bavarian charms

-You’ll start the day with a thought-provoking lecture on Germany in the 21st century, then peer into its past as you explore UNESCO-listed Regensburg.
+Explore UNESCO-listed Regensburg today.
 This city has a history stretching back to the Roman Emperor Marcus Aurelius, and you’ll get to know its heritage during a walking tour.
 Admire the impressive cathedral, as well as the famous stone bridge which was built in the 12th century.
-Later, back on the ship, enjoy some local entertainment by an internationally acclaimed tap company.
+Later, back on the ship, enjoy some local entertainment by Magic of Rhythm show tap dance show.

 Music in picturesque Passau

-Cruising the scenic Wachau Valley and a musical Viennese evening
+Cruise the scenic Wachau Valley plus, a musical Viennese evening

 This will be a memorable day filled with stupendous scenery and music.
 Relax as your ship cruises the Danube River through the scenic Wachau Valley, a UNESCO World Heritage Landscape.
 As you take in the romantic views of hilltop castles, ancient monasteries, and terraced vineyards, you'll cruise by the wine town of Dürnstein.
 In 1192, King Richard the Lionheart of England was imprisoned in the castle that looms above the town.
 Your Cruise Director will provide live commentary from the bridge.